Im-Rises/ParticleSystem/README.md

 - [ ] Implement the color of a particle using a new VBO for the shader
 - [ ] Correct all types of variables (float, int, etc.) for the openGL version
 - [ ] Move loadTexture to the Texture class not in the Entity or Billboard classes
+- [ ] Create a Transform class to handle the position, rotation and scale of an entity

 ## Documentation